zoometh/thomashuet/README.md

 *
 Two global dimensions of social groups can be distinguished: its genetic identity and its cultural identity.
 Cultural and genetic identities will be defined relatively to the central tendencies (i.e. mean, median, standard deviations) of their cultural and genetic traits.

-1.  **Genetic identity** of a population is its genetic signature.
-Each individual belongs to a hg.
-Individual sharing a common hg have also a common ancestor.
-Genetic traits are considered in terms of presence/absence, relative quantities and correlations of hg.
-A hg can be shared (in different proportions), or not, by different groups (see [here](https://github.com/zoometh/aDNA)).
+### What

-2.  **Cultural identity** is the product of a set of cultural traits.
+**Cultural identity** is the product of a set of cultural traits.
 Cultural traits are considered in terms of presence/absence, relative quantities and correlations of various items belonging to material (raw material, settlements, etc.) and practices (technical, symbolic, etc.).
 A cultural trait can be shared (at different degrees), or not, by different groups.
 Renfrew and Bahn (1991) have modeled the different cultural subsystems:

 | subsystem   | description  |
 |-------------|-------------|